hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

   * Persistence of uploaded tables: a user can upload a table in a private space.
     These tables can be used in queries as well as in cross-matches operations.

 If you use public Euclid data in your paper, please take note of our `guide <https://www.cosmos.esa.int/web/euclid/data-credits-acknowledgements>`_ on how to acknowledge and cite Euclid data.

 .. _TAP: http://www.ivoa.net/documents/TAP/
 .. _IVOA: http://www.ivoa.net
 .. _ADQL: https://www.ivoa.net/documents/ADQL/20231215/index.html

-This python module provides an Astroquery API access.

 ========
 Examples